zaargy/zaargy.github.io/index.md

 a sort of off-grid [[indieweb]] homepage

+a purposefully non-algorithmacally generated repository of ideas/thoughts/musings

 ## news

-I am recovering from a shin injury.
+I am recovering from a shin injury or how I injured myself and reconsidered